Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/DesignMyRoom/comments/1abmr1w/what_kind_of_coffee_table_would_you_get/

-r/badassiopeia keeps the top tier light with a red water bottle, a few books, and small personal items while using the bottom shelf for a succulent and green mugs.
-The clear glass surfaces let that vibrant distressed rug underneath remain the focal point.
-Notice how the brass frame picks up warm tones from the rug’s pink and coral sections.
+The setup keeps the top tier super light with just a red water bottle, some books, and small personal bits.
+The bottom shelf?
+A cute succulent and green mugs.
+The genius part is how those clear glass surfaces let that gorgeous distressed rug underneath steal the show.
+The brass frame picks up those warm pink and coral tones from the rug perfectly.

 Black Coffee Table as Entertainment Hub